Frequently Asked Questions

 We believe that the traditional curriculum is not an optimal way to educate all students and that many students will benefit from the unified approach of MECH 2.
 The courses in MECH 2 are carefully coordinated between all of the instructors and professors to provide close integration of all of the material delivered.
 In order to do this, a non-standard approach to class schedules is taken.
 The schedule can sometimes change weekly, making the schedule generated by the UBC Student Services Centre look confusing.
 Don’t worry: we’ll provide the class with a custom schedule so they know exactly where to be.

 Not only do you learn theory in a classroom environment, but you gain hands on experience.
 MECH 220 is a month long practicum, which teaches fundamentals in drafting, CAD, electronics (soldering, working with printed circuit boards) and machining.
 You get to build your own maglev device.
 MECH 221 ties in theory on dynamics, materials, electronics, mathematics, and solid mechanics which you use in one of your term projects.
 MECH 222 is for theory on thermodynamics, fluid mechanics and provides mathematical background to support it.
 MECH 223 gives you hands on experience taking theory from MECH 221 and 222 and applying those in two separate projects.
 You’ll get to learn project and time management skills, team building skills, and how to take a project from start to finish.
-Past MECH 223 projects include servo-actuated automated minature trains, pneumatic hovercrafts, regenerative braking vehicles and more!
+Past MECH 223 projects include servo-actuated automated miniature trains, pneumatic hovercrafts, regenerative braking vehicles and more!

 The most important advice: “Follow your heart.”
 All UBC engineering departments offer excellent educational programs; your primary choice should be to join the department that most closely fits your personal interests and aspirations.
 That way, you will be most successful and happy.
 Should your interests be in Mechanical Engineering, then welcome, please apply to join our committed group of students and faculty.
 We promise to do our best to give you an excellent learning experience.
-The introduction of MECH 2 is just one of several steps in our ongoing endeavours to advance our undergraduate program.
+The introduction of MECH 2 is just one of several steps in our ongoing endeavors to advance our undergraduate program.
 For your part, we require that you work hard and that you learn and experience what it takes to become a skillful and ethical Mechanical Engineer.
 MECH is one of the engineering departments in highest demand at UBC.
 It is our objective to continue to enhance our programs and teaching to make MECH even better.

 There are two routes by which you can join the MECH Department: GPA-based admission and broad-based admission.
 Like other programs, GPA-based admission is used to fill the majority of spaces in MECH.
 The Department also understands that marks do not fully indicate a person, and so there is an additional Broad-based admission procedure.
 It is designed for students who fall somewhat below the GPA cut-off but are able to demonstrate a strong potential to succeed in MECH.
 Applicants are evaluated based on all-around ability, achievements, and interest in mechanical engineering (grades are still a factor).
 There are typically a number of places reserved for broad-based admission.
 Broad-based applications are based on the optional essay on your second year placement form.
 Note that you may be contacted by email, so please keep your SSC email address up to date.